GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report-2023-09-22/index.md

 # 2023-09-22: Mullion, Landsat 8 overpass

-Here is the validation summary for the date of 2023-09-22.
+This report is a summary of the validation data collected on the date of 2023-09-22.

 ## Summary statistics